 - SunTrust Bank – $12.50, $40 for international checks

-SunTrust Bank may only charge fifty cents more than most other banks, but they charge an outrageous returned deposit fee for international checks.
+SunTrust Bank may only charge 50 cents more than most other banks, but they charge an outrageous returned deposit fee for international checks.

-Let’s wait and see what 2014 has in store for banks.
-Will they change their policies on fees?
-Or will we see additional fees added to services that are currently free?
+Let’s wait and see what 2014 has in store.
+Will they increase fees?
+Or will we see fees added to services that are currently free?